 It doesn’t promise to make you rich, but it can give you greater control over your finances.
 And that’s the first step forward with all things financial.

 PocketGuard is a personal finance information management service, designed to help you track your spending, create a budget and lower expenses.
-It also has the capability to monitor for potential unwanted and unauthorized charges.
+It also has the capability to monitor for potentially unwanted and unauthorized charges.
 This can include hidden fees, billing errors, forgotten subscriptions, scams, and fraud.

 PocketGuard is an app that is available for download at the App Store and Google Play.
 It is currently available only in the U.S. and Canada, though they plan to expand internationally in the future.
 A web app is being beta tested, and does not yet match the services and features available on the mobile app.